WoNoMute/wonomute.github.io/_workshops/2021-05-11-mari-lesteberg.md

 Mari Lesteberg is a singer/keyboardist, composer and music technologist.
 She is currently taking a master's degree in Music, Communication and Technology at the University of Oslo.
 She has been a research assistant for WoNoMute since 2018, and is this year also developing an app for the MICRO project at Ritmo.

+### Preparations

+- Download and install one of these browsers (If you don't have it from before.
+What we will do will not work in Safari):
+    - Chrome
+    - Firefox
+    - Microsoft Edge
+- Preferably have the ability to use two screens (To be able to follow instructions on Zoom while coding)

 ### How do I attend?
 <strong><a href="https://nettskjema.no/a/192793#/page/1">Register here</a></strong>